Eleanor Fitchen: Preserving Natural Resources

 With the advent of Interstate 684 and Interstate 84, Eleanor and Paul grew concerned about the abrupt loss of vast acres of woodland and natural habitat.
 In 1969, the couple founded Southeast Open Spaces, Inc. [SOS] to preserve and protect natural resources through ownership of sensitive lands, property easements and environmental education.
 As demand grew for a county-wide land trust and properties were acquired outside of the Town of Southeast, the name of the organization was changed to Save Open Spaces, Inc., and then to Putnam County Land Trust: Save Open Spaces, Inc. (PCLT).
 It is now one of the oldest land trusts in New York State with an inventory of more than 500 acre of diverse habitat with nearly every parcel accessible to the public via well maintained trails.

 Lobbying for Open Space

-Eleanor and Paul lobbied local and national politicians to promote an important bill under consideration by the United States Congress in 1988.
-H.R.
-4127 was introduced and passed in the 2nd session of the 100th Congress, to establish the American Heritage Trust, for purposes of enhancing the protection of the nation's natural, historical, cultural, and outdoor recreational heritage.
+Eleanor and Paul lobbied local and national politicians to promote an important bill under consideration by the United States Congress in 1988. was introduced and passed in the 2nd session of the 100th Congress, to establish the American Heritage Trust, for purposes of enhancing the protection of the nation's natural, historical, cultural, and outdoor recreational heritage.
 This bill would help to preserve historic homes and properties, open space, nature preserves, important architecture and landmarks by providing public funding.
 Eleanor gained the support of the Putnam County Executive and Putnam County Legislature to advocate for its passage in Washington, D.C.